ynonp/html5-dec15/labs/03_react.md

 3. TimeConverter - A widget for converting time units (seconds/minutes/hours)
 4. SimpleText - A widget for showing simple text

+## The Task: Part 2

+Modify the code you wrote in Part 1 to use Flux architecture.

 ## Starter

 You can start with the start files here: